HeliosSoftware/hfs-install/README.md

 ```
 ### Verify that your Cluster is Visible ###
 Login to your [AxonOps](https://axonops.com/) account and verify that your Cassandra Cluster is available.
 Please be aware, this may take several minutes before all cluster nodes are visible in AxonOps.
+### Common EKS Issue ###
+If in the AWS EKS Console, you're seeing the following error message:

+`Your current IAM principal doesn't have access to Kubernetes objects on this cluster.
+This may be due to the current user or role not having Kubernetes RBAC permissions to describe cluster resources or not having an entry in the cluster’s auth config map.`

+Follow the instructions in this [StackOverflow page](https://stackoverflow.com/questions/70787520/your-current-user-or-role-does-not-have-access-to-kubernetes-objects-on-this-eks) to remedy.